 - Upon successful completion of the midwifery degree, the graduate will be eligible to apply to the Nursing and Midwifery Board for entry onto the Register.

-- Following registration the midwife has the opportunity to gain employment as a Registered Midwife or choose to commence a transition to professional practice program (Graduate Midwife Program).
+- Following registration, the midwife has the opportunity to gain employment as a Registered Midwife or choose to commence a transition to professional practice program (Graduate Midwife Program).

 You can also attend the RCNA Nursing Expo (held once a year in each state) to talk to all the education and employment providers about your options and the best way to go about applying for each course.

-“This is one of my favourite roles as an educator; no, not because I get to boss them about, but because I really enjoy hearing how and what they have learnt at uni, what they have gotten out and learnt in their previous prac, what influences them and how they, usually Gen Y, cope and interpret health care.”
+“This is one of my favourite roles as an educator; no, not because I get to boss them about, but because I really enjoy hearing how and what they have learnt at uni, what they have learnt in their previous prac, what influences them and how they, usually Gen Y, cope and interpret health care.”

 Emma trained in the UK as a Registered Nurse so will also share her journey to getting her qualifications recognised in Australia.